MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Management/Set-Content.md

 ### -Stream

+> [!NOTE]
+> This Parameter is only available on Windows.

 Specifies an alternative data stream for content.
 If the stream does not exist, this cmdlet creates it.
 Wildcard characters are not supported.

 **Stream** is a dynamic parameter that the **FileSystem** provider adds to `Set-Content`.
 This parameter works only in file system drives.

-You can use the `Set-Content` cmdlet to change the content of the **Zone.Identifier** alternate data stream.
+You can use the `Set-Content` cmdlet to create or update the content of any alternate data stream, such as `Zone.Identifier`.
 However, we do not recommend this as a way to eliminate security checks that block files that are downloaded from the Internet.
 If you verify that a downloaded file is safe, use the `Unblock-File` cmdlet.

 This parameter was introduced in PowerShell 3.0.
+As of PowerShell 7.2, `Set-Content` can set the content of alternative data streams from directories as well as files.

 ```yaml
 Type: System.String